ISLEcode/ait-libyaml/README.md

 The _libYAML_ library was written by Kirill Simonov <xi@resolvent.net> and is currently maintained by the YAML community.
 It was originally developed for _Python Software Foundation_ as a part of _Google Summer of Code_ under the mentorship of _Clark Evans_.
-Our local copy is essentially the original code with minor updates.

-**Important.** This is a _private_ dupplicate of the _official_ [LibYAML project].
-It was initiated at a time when the GitHub repository appeared to little to no activity.
-As the AIT framework intensively relies on this library we decided to create this repository while continuously monitoring the upstream master repository (see [how this repository was setup][] below.
+**Important.** This is a fork of the _official_ [LibYAML project][libyaml].
+It was initiated at a time when the original project appeared to have little to no activity.
+As the AIT framework intensively relies on this library we decided to do a bare bones fork which could evolve by its own while continuously monitoring the upstream master repository (see [how this repository was setup][setup] below).

 #### Build from source